“Look at market fluctuations as your friend rather than your enemy; profit from folly rather than participate in it.“

 This step involves buying a stock on a “split-entry” basis.

 It entails buying a portion of your target stock at the going market price, and then putting in a lower limit price for the rest of the position you intend to buy.

 Here’s how it works.
 Suppose you wanted to buy XYZ Digital Corp. and the stock is now trading at $100 a share.
 Let’s further assume it’s off by 20% from its recent high, making this an attractive entry point.

-The broad stock market is static – and at record heights.
-So you know that if you wait to see if the stock will fall even more you might just miss a sudden rally.
+The broad stock market may already be down on general market gloom.
+But you also know that if you wait to see if the stock will fall even more, you might just miss a sudden rally.